Bangladesh Shilpakala Academy

+Bangladesh Shilpakala Academy, known as Shilpakala Academy, is the principal state-sponsored national cultural centre of Bangladesh.
+It is an academy of fine and performing arts, established on 19 February 1974 under the Bangladesh Shilpakala Academy Act.
+The Academy has branches in all 64 districts of Bangladesh to promote cultural activities and foster artistic development at the regional level.

 History

 It is the national academy of fine and performing arts.
 The academy was established through an act of Parliament in 1974 as a statutory organization under the Ministry of Cultural Affairs.
 But subsequently the Act of 1974 of Bangladesh Shilpakala Academy was amended through a new act of Parliament in 1989.
 The academy is headed by a Director General.